 In the end of the first academic year in Grenoble, I had to do a six-month internship in order to validate my French Engineer's degree.
-I did my internship at Bull S.A.S., a French computer company in Echirolles, a city in the suburb of Grenoble.
-My advisors were Walter Rudametkin and Dr. François Exertier.
+I did my internship at Bull S.A.S., a French computer company in Echirolles, a city in the suburbs of Grenoble.
+My advisors were (the not yet Dr.) Walter Rudametkin and Dr. François Exertier.
 This internship consisted in creating a real-time prototype of the JOnAS 5 Application Server, by means of bytecode injection of RTSJ-compliant code.
 This subject was proposed by Walter Rudametkin and his PhD Advisor, Prof. Dr. Didier Donsez.